BarionLP/Barion.Forwarding/README.md

 Feel free to fork this project and submit a pull request.
 Your contributions will be highly appreciated.

 ## Notes
-- please link back this repo
+- please link back to this repo
 - GPT-4 was used in the creation of this project